-- The entire hiring and selection process is very thorough, lasting about five months.
+- The entire hiring and selection process is very thorough, lasting about four months.
 We will notify you by mail, e-mail, or telephone for each step you will be participating in. - Out-of-town candidates will need to be in Greenville several times in order to complete the process.
-We will try to accommodate scheduling preferences when possible but please keep in mind that we are not afforded much flexibility due to time and scheduling constraints. - Applicants selected for employment must meet residency requirements within six months following the completion of the probationary period.
-Refer to our website at www.greenvillenc.gov for map of residency area.
+We will try to accommodate scheduling preferences when possible but please keep in mind that we are not afforded much flexibility due to time and scheduling constraints.